r3nanp/screen-recorder/README.md

 ---
 ## Technologies used 🛠

-- Web Technologies (HTML, CSS, JS)
 - Electron
+- Javascript
+- Web Technologies

 ## How to Fork the project and contribute 💪